• Home

 Fischell Department of Bioengineering

 Shadin earned her B.S. in Biology from the University of Maryland, College Park.
 Prior to joining the lab, Shadin worked as an ORISE intern in the National Germplasm Research Laboratory at the USDA.
-Her current research focuses on developing new biomaterial-enabled viral aerosol capture technologies.
+Her current research focuses on developing biomaterial-enabled viral aerosol capture technologies.

 Picture